13 Workouts for Your Abs from Top Trainers

 How: Use the arms as stable support, Start with the legs straight up and then lower first to one side then to the other, slowly with complete control.
 Try to keep the legs from bending or from touching the surface. . . .

 [B]eginners [can] do this exercise with knees bent at 90 degrees until you can demonstrate complete control in the lowering motion without your shoulder blades coming off the ground (5 to 8 times).

 I like this exercise because it is very challenging, and it incorporates a lot of muscles in addition to your abdominals.
 You begin with your hip flexors and then work your rectus abdominis, and even engage your latissimus dorsi — the whole time working your hand grip/forearm strength.
 It took me years to master, but that’s why I love it even more.

 – Ambyr Chatzopoulos, Certified Personal Trainer and founder of AmbyrFyt Training

 #12 – Mountain Climbers

 I like mountain climbers as they are a great way to get the heart and lungs pumping.
-For an exercise that is designed for the abs you can get a whole body work out in just a few minutes.
+For an exercise that is designed for the abs, you can get a whole body workout in just a few minutes.
 The mountain climber is a compound exercise that targets multiple joints and muscle groups at the same time making it a great total body exercise.

-To perform mountain climbers you need to get yourself into a press-up position and, whilst keeping your back straight and head up, alternate your knees forwards in a running motion.
+To perform mountain climbers you need to get yourself into a press-up position and, while keeping your back straight and head up, alternate your knees forwards in a running motion.
 This is a great exercise for building power in runners as it targets the quads, glutes, and hamstrings.